maath9826/jsPDF-utils/README.md

 # jsPDF Utils

-HTML to PDF utilities for jsPDF with support for Arabic text, tables, and automatic page breaking.
+Utilities for rendering HTML into paginated PDF output with `jsPDF` and `html2canvas`.

 ## Installation